 e.g. “name of the pub” or the “colour of door at number 20?.

 Each control is assigned a points value – generally, but not necessarily, the ones further away are worth more points.
 The aim is to score as many points as possible, within the given time limit.
 You will be penalised points for every minute you are late getting back!
 If you don’t want to run for a full 60 minutes you can always come back earlier.

 Where are the events held?

-The street events are held at various locations in the North London suburbs, and are usually based either at a local pub or sports centre, so you can have a drink and/or food afterwards.
+The street events are usually based either at a local pub or sports centre, so you can have a drink and/or food afterwards.
 The events will take place on the fourth Thursday of the month, running from September until March, but excluding December.
 If you get hooked on the idea of evening orienteering, SLOW also run a series of winter street O events, and there is also a summer series of orienteering evening events in London parks from May to August, making the most of the light in the evenings.